kalisio/kdk/docs/api/core/components.md

     color: 'black', // any HTML color or [Quasar color](https://quasar.dev/style/color-palette/)
     size: '12px', // any HTML size
     translation: ['-50%', '-50%'], // translation to apply to render the text relative to the shape
-    rotation: 0 // rotation to apply to render the text relative to the shape },
+    rotation: 0, // rotation to apply to render the text relative to the shape
+    extraStyle: 'background-color: #1A1A1A' // additional CSS to be applied to text },
+  extraStyle: 'transform: translate(50%, 0%)', // additional CSS to be applied to the whole element (ie shape, icon and text)
   html: null // an HTML element to be rendered
 }
 ```